 Factoring In Marital Waste

 Marital waste may also be a factor to consider in the division of assets and debts in a high-conflict, high-asset divorce.
-Marital waste occurs when one spouse wastes or squanders community funds or assets or when they spend extravagantly for their own benefit, thus depriving the other spouse of those assets.
+Marital waste occurs when one spouse wastes or squanders community funds or assets or when they spend extravagantly for their own benefit or for a third party, thus depriving the other spouse of those assets.

 Marriages often dissolve due to the infidelity of one spouse or both.
 If one spouse spent a significant amount of money on an affair during the marriage, that can certainly be a bone of contention and trigger for the non-cheating spouse, but the analysis on whether to take that claim to Trial will depend on whether there is any monetary return that could be achieved in Court, the amount that was allegedly “wasted” and ability to prove the waste.
 Mere speculation is not sufficient.